SAML-Toolkits/java-saml/README.md

 and later excuting the redirection manually.

+### Working behind load balancer

+Is possible that asserting request URL and Destination attribute of SAML response fails when working behind load balancer with SSL offload.

+You should be able to workaround this by configuring your server so that it is aware of the proxy and returns the original url when requested.

+For Apache Tomcat this is done by setting the proxyName, proxyPort, scheme and secure attributes for the Connector.
+See [here](http://serverfault.com/questions/774300/ssl-offloading-from-apache-to-tomcat-get-overwritten-somewhere) for an example.

+### Reply attacks

+In order to avoid reply attacks, you can store the ID of the SAML messages already processed, to avoid processing them twice.
+Since the Messages expires and will be invalidated due that fact, you don't need to store those IDs longer than the time frame that you currently accepting.

+Get the ID of the last processed message with the getLastMessageId method of the Auth object.

 ## Demo included in the toolkit
 The Onelogin's Java Toolkit allows you to provide the settings in a unique file as described at the [Settings  section](https://github.com/onelogin/java-saml/#Settings).